 The primary task of Wakatipu Global Mission is to partner with local churches and other groups and to offer support in the areas that they believe it is most valuable.
 At home we raise awareness, teach, and encourage every member of the congregation to be actively involved in mission beyond New Zealand.

-There are many mission opportunities and occasionally we will support a wide range of these but for
+There are many mission opportunities and occasionally we will support a wide range of these but for now our efforts are focused on two nations: Nepal and Vanuatu.

 A good starting point for anyone drawn to pray and support these nations is to read up on their history and current situation.

 Here our main connection is with a local national church from the reformed tradition.
 They are currently developing a program of Church Planting and Evangelism across the nation and we have committed to the financial support of two of their Church Planters.
-Occasionally members of the ministry team and others visit to offer teaching, friendship
+Occasionally members of the ministry team and others visit to offer teaching, friendship and encouragement.

 Funding for this is a mix of self-funding plus grants made from your giving, fund-raising (Feijoada) and the Ministers discretionary fund.